mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

 - Uchendu Daniel Korieocha(999990236): I developed the proposal and i would be writing the C# codes for the application.
 - Tribikya Mardan Thapa(888881533):Tribikya will create the database,write the SQL queries to connect with the C# codes.
 Tribikya will work as the Admin in this project.
-- Chigozie Mozie(999990435): Chigozie will work on the dataset to add other features if necessary and he will also write the project report.
+- Chigozie Cliff Mozie(999990435): Chigozie will work on the dataset to add other features if necessary and he will also write the project report.
 - Dimosh Tradhan(999990248): Dimosh will work with Chigozie on the dataset and he will create the PowerPoint slides for presentation when the project is completed.